Tarbosaurus: Skin impressions and footprints

 Skin impressions were recovered from a large skeleton at the Bugiin Tsav locality that was subsequently destroyed by poachers.
-These impressions show non-overlapping scales with an average diameter of 2.4 mm and pertain to the thoracic region of the individual, although the exact position can not be assessed any longer due to the destruction of the skeleton.
+These impressions show non-overlapping scales with an average diameter of 2.4 mm and pertain to the thoracic region of the individual, although the exact position can no longer be assessed due to the destruction of the skeleton.

 Phil Currie and colleagues (2003) described two footprints from the Nemegt locality that probably pertain to Tarbosaurus.
-These tracks represent natural casts, which means that only the sandy infill of the tracks and not the tracks themselves are preserved.
-The better-preserved track features skin impressions over large areas on and behind the toe impressions that are similar to those discovered in Bugiin Tsav; it also features vertical parallel slide marks that were left by scales when the foot was pushed into the ground.
+These tracks represent natural casts, which means that only the sandy infill of the tracks, not the tracks themselves, are preserved.
+The better-preserved track features skin impressions over large areas on and behind the toe impressions that are similar to those discovered in Bugiin Tsav.
+It also features vertical parallel slide marks that were left by scales when the foot was pushed into the ground.
 The track measures 61 cm in length, thus representing a large individual.
 The second track, although even larger, was affected by erosion and does not show any detail.